UCDvision/low-budget-al/README.md

 We implemented the following query strategies in ```strategies.py``` on **CIFAR-10**, **CIFAR-100**, **ImageNet**, and **ImageNet-LT** datasets:

-**a) K-means:** At each round, it clusters the whole dataset to budget size clusters and sends nearest neighbors of centers directly to the oracle to be annotated.
+**a) Single-batch k-means:** At each round, it clusters the whole dataset to budget size clusters and sends nearest neighbors of centers directly to the oracle to be annotated.

-**b) Accumulative k-means:** Uses the difference of two consecutive budget sizes as the number of clusters and picks those nearest examples to centers that have not been labeled previously by the oracle.
+**b) Multi-batch k-means:** Uses the difference of two consecutive budget sizes as the number of clusters and picks those nearest examples to centers that have not been labeled previously by the oracle.

-**c) Coreset [2]**
+**c) Core-set [2]**

 **d) Max-Entropy [3]:** Treats the entropy of example probability distribution output as an uncertainty score and samples uncertain points for annotation.